OECD Home › Economy › Publications & Documents

 Publications & Documents

-Provisional estimates show that quarterly real gross domestic product (GDP) in the OECD area increased by 0.5% in the second quarter of 2013, up from 0.3% in the previous quarter.
-The OECD total was boosted by an acceleration of growth in most Major Seven economies.
+Real GDP in the OECD area increased by 0.5% in the second quarter of 2013, compared with 0.3% registered in the previous quarter.